Learn Python with Talk Python's 270 hours of courses

 04:33 F1, for example, right?

-04:36 There's quite some cool data available to use in your courses, yeah, absolutely.
+04:35 There's quite some cool data available to use in your courses.

-04:41 - Yeah, also, if people are members of some kind of club or team, maybe they could use some of this to bring some cool visualizations or analysis to their own organization.
+04:41 Also, if people are members of some kind of club or team, maybe they could use some of this to bring some cool visualizations or analysis to their own organization, right?

-04:53 That's also one of the things that PySport likes to encourage to use open source packages that are already available instead of building your own stuff, because that's, that actually happens a lot.
+04:53 Yeah, that's also one of the things that PySport likes to encourage to use open source packages that are already available instead of building your own stuff, because that actually happens a lot.

-05:07 So that's also one of the, a part of the mission of PySport to, to make people aware of what's already there and try to bring people together.
+05:07 So that's also a part of the mission of PySport to make people aware of what's already there and try to bring people together.

 05:25 I didn't know the number, but that's quite a lot.

-05:30 And if your goal is to work with some specific data set or try to solve a certain type of problem, often the hardest part is figuring out, well, what library do I use?
-Does it exist?
+05:29 And if your goal is to work with some specific data set or try to solve a certain type of problem, often the hardest part is figuring out, well, what library do I use?

 05:43 So having a list like this, a place that aggregates it and sorts it, filters it, super neat.